open-mmlab/mmdetection3d/docs/datasets/kitti_det.md

-# KITTI Dataset
+# KITTI Dataset for 3D Object Detection

 This page provides specific tutorials about the usage of MMDetection3D for KITTI dataset.

-**Note**: Current tutorial is only for LiDAR-based and multi-modality 3D detection methods, Contents related to monocular methods will be supplemented afterward
+**Note**: Current tutorial is only for LiDAR-based and multi-modality 3D detection methods.
+Contents related to monocular methods will be supplemented afterward

 ## Prepare dataset